tungthtran/ambry/Development-Guidelines.md

         git push origin my-fix-branch

-     - In GitHub, send a pull request to Ambry:Master
+     - In GitHub, send a pull request to Ambry:Master.
+The pull request description should contain the following information - Test coverage percentage, Name of the reviewers that need to review the code and Approximate time it will take to review.

   *  If we suggest changes, then:
      - Make the required updates.